kaios/kaios/README.md

 kaios64 v1.1
 ============

 Small, customizable 64-bit Linux distribution aimed towards projects that need a small OS.
 Currently the initramfs and kernel are 14Mb.
+This project is the original KaiOS and has nothing to do with the phone operation system.
+Please do not contact me for any phone support.

 Note:
 PXE boot support only at this moment.